oikosdev/zpgutil/README.md

 Tests
 -----

-Only tested with Linux Ubuntu 12, gcc 4.6.3.
+Only tested on Linux Ubuntu 12, gcc 4.6.3.